pryv/pryv.io-1.9.0-single-node-local/README.md

 ## Install

-1- SSL certificates
+1. SSL certificates

   - AUTO (with node.js installed): Go in `config-leader/data/singlenode/nginx/conf/secret` and run `BACKLOOP_DEV_CERTS_DIR=./ npx -p backloop.dev backloop.dev-update`
-  - Manualy: Download the certificates files manially from [backloop.dev](https://backloop.dev) and place them in `config-leader/data/singlenode/nginx/conf/secret`
+  - Manualy: Download the certificates files manually from [backloop.dev](https://backloop.dev) and place them in `config-leader/data/singlenode/nginx/conf/secret`

-2- Renew SSL certificates when they expires after 2-3 months 3- Follow the INSTALL.md or UPDATE.md file and skip steps where domain, dns .. have already been configured
+2. Renew SSL certificates when they expire after 2-3 months
+3. Follow the INSTALL.md or UPDATE.md files and skip steps where domain, dns .. have already been configured

 ## Notes
-- This has been tested on ubuntu 22.04 with docker running as root
-- `config_leader` failed on first start beacause of a git initialization error, it started on the second boot
+- `config_leader` failed on first start because of a git initialization error, it started on the second boot

 ## What has been done